-This workgroup meets periodically as needed (typically once or twice per semester) to review new, reactivated, and significantly revised courses for applicability in satisfying local (AA/AS) general education (GE) requirements, consistently applying a written rubric (the AA/AS GE Addendum Rubric form) developed by P&GE, and approved by the Curriculum Committee, which reflects current Title 5 GE specifications.
-Curriculum Committee should consider P&GE's recommendations for approval as soon thereafter as practicable and direct the Articulation Officer to update the catalog and counseling check sheet to document the approvals.
+This workgroup meets as needed (typically once or twice per semester) to review new, reactivated, and significantly revised courses for applicability in satisfying local (AA/AS) general education (GE) requirements.
+It consistently applies a written rubric (the AA/AS GE Addendum Rubric form) developed by P&GE, and approved by the Curriculum Committee, that reflects current Title 5 and BOT GE specifications.
+Curriculum Committee should consider P&GE's recommendations for approval as soon thereafter as practicable and direct the Articulation Officer to update the catalog and counseling check-sheet to document the approvals.